sloansparger/webpack-wordpress/README.md

 # TODO
-- finish webpack setup
-  - development
-    - finish adding all the packages that would be useful to development (see todoist list)
-  - production
+- webpack production config
-    - install image compressor
+  - install image/svg compressor, would love this to be opt in depending on file name or something?
   - code splitting for css, add conditional need for css link in header.php (we don't want errors in the console all the time)
+- webpack development config
+  - would love when files in the theme-files directory are saved that webpack-dev-server refreshed the page
-- deployment setup
+- finish deployment set up
-  - make sure
-- would love to be able to move the entire theme folder up only ever have it move down when it is needed for building... not really sure  this is possible with php..
-- is there a better way to get css to load with sourcemaps... though everything works, there has to be a better way...
+  - finish writing npm scripts that can be run by deploybot
+- better way to do sass compilation so that we get source maps for development
+- linting set up so that we are using same code style

 # Completed